dmontagu/fastapi_client/README.md

 The generated client also has built-in support for the OAuth2.0 password flow; see `example/usage_example.py`.

-* Warning: This is still in the proof-of-concept phase.
-It has some known bugs, and even more unknown.
+**Warning: This is still in the proof-of-concept phase.** It has some known bugs, and even more unknown.

 If you try this out, please help me by reporting any issues you notice!

-### Client Library Usage
+## Client library usage

 ```python
 from fastapi_client.api_client import ApiClient, Apis